-Patrol Division – The Chester Township Police Department’s Patrol Division is the backbone of the Chester Township Police Department.
+Patrol Division – The Chester Police Department’s Patrol Division is the backbone of the Chester Police Department.
 They are the uniformed Officers who provide the first line of defense in public safety.
-The Patrol Division is charged with the enforcement of all New Jersey State Criminal and Motor Vehicle Laws, certain Township Ordinances and the initial investigation of any complaints.
+The Patrol Division is charged with the enforcement of all New Jersey State Criminal and Motor Vehicle Laws, certain Township and Borough Ordinances and the initial investigation of any complaints.

-I am proud to serve you as the Chief of Police in Chester Township, especially because I serve alongside these dedicated men and women of character.
+I am proud to serve you as the Chief of Police of Chester Township and Chester Borough, especially because I serve alongside these dedicated men and women of character.
 During your visit we invite you to view all of our pages.
 We also encourage your comments and interaction through our Contacts or Thank an Officer pages.
 We will always strive to provide the best possible service to our community and visitors.

 Enjoy your visit,

 Chief of Police

 Chester Police Community Survey

 In a continuing effort to provide efficient and effective police service to our residents, the Chester Police Department asks you to fill out a citizen survey.
 Leaving your name and address is optional.
 However, if you have any questions or concerns that need immediate attention please provide us with the necessary information.